tom-doerr/dspy_reasoning/README.md

 </p>

 <p align="center">
-  This is a simple experiment to explore how AI models can solve math problems through iterative reasoning.
+  This project explores how DSPy can be used to implement and analyze AI reasoning processes.
-  It's a work in progress and not meant to be production-ready.
+  It's a work in progress for experimenting with different reasoning approaches and patterns.
 </p>

 <div align="center">